fowlerlee/sparrowDB/README.md

 ## What's sparrowDB

-This is a sql relational databased implemented in rust.
+This is a sql relational database implemented in rust.

 ## Contribution